EnVision-Research/LucidFusion/README.md

 # Place the pretrained weights in LucidFusion/output/demo/best.ckpt
 ```
-We have provided some preprocessed examples:
+We have also provided some preprocessed examples.

 For GSO files, the example objects are "alarm", "chicken", "hat", "lunch_bag", "mario", and "shoe1".

 To run GSO demo:
 ```
-# You can adjust "DEMO" filed inside the gso_demo.sh to load other examples.
+# You can adjust "DEMO" field inside the gso_demo.sh to load other examples.

 bash scripts/gso_demo.sh
 ```

-To run images demo, masks are obtained using preprocess.py.
+To run the images demo, masks are obtained using preprocess.py.
 The example objects are "nutella_new", "monkey_chair", "dog_chair".

 ```
 bash scripts/demo.sh
 ```

-To run diffusion demo as single image to multi-view, we use the pixel diffusion trained in the CRM as we described in the paper.

-You can also use other multi-view diffusion models to lift the single image to multi-view.
+To run the diffusion demo as a single-image-to-multi-view setup, we use the pixel diffusion trained in the CRM, as described in the paper.
+You can also use other multi-view diffusion models to generate multi-view outputs from a single image.

 ```
 bash script/diffusion_demo.sh